TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 schema definition.

-By using the native database field declaration `json` in :file:`ext_tables.sql` files within an extension, TYPO3 converts arrays or objects of type :php:`\JsonSerializable` into a serialized JSON value in the database when persisting such values via :php:`Connection->insert()` or :php:`Connection->update()` if no explicit DB types are handed in as additional
+By using the native database field declaration `json` in :file:`ext_tables.sql` file within an extension, TYPO3 converts arrays or objects of type :php:`\JsonSerializable` into a serialized JSON value in the database when persisting such values via :php:`Connection->insert()` or :php:`Connection->update()` if no explicit DB types are handed in as additional